Saltmarsh and mudflats

 What is it?

 In coastal areas sheltered from waves, slow-moving tides gently lap over a flat expanse of fine mud.
-Covered at high tide and exposed during low tide, mudflats support a wealth of life; bristle worms, bivalves (molluscs with two hinged shells) and mud snails - food for flocks of wading birds.
+Covered at high tide and exposed during low tide, mudflats support a wealth of life; bristle worms, bivalves and mud snails - all food for flocks of wading birds.

-Towards land, in the absence of manmade structures, mudflats become saltmarshes - first vegetated with succulent samphire (harvested at some sites and considered a delicacy) and then with cord-grasses, sea purslane, sea aster and sea lavender as the mud becomes drier.
+Towards land, in the absence of manmade structures, mudflats become saltmarshes - first vegetated with succulent samphire and then with cord-grasses, sea purslane, sea aster and sea lavender as the mud becomes drier.
 Creeks fan out through the saltmarsh, channelling the water up to flood the lower marsh at high tide and draining away rapidly as the tide drops.

 Why is it like this?